tanrbobanr/rocket-league-replay-format/README.md

 # Replay Deserialization - Network Stream

 Finally, its time to start deserializing the network stream.
 The network stream is formatted as a list of frames, the length of which is hinted at in the `NumFrames` header property.
+If the `NumFrames` header property is not present, then no frames should be deserialized.
 Each frame starts with two 32-bit floating point numbers - the absolute time (in seconds) and the number of seconds since the previous frame, respectively.
 Next comes the actor section.
 This section consists of zero or more actor segments, each of which can perform one of three tasks - create a new actor, update an existing actor, or delete an actor.
 This process is actually quite simple:

 - While `bb` == `true`:
     - `actor_id` = `bmc[C, M] as ActorID` where `C` is `ACTOR_ID_SIZE` and `M` is `ACTOR_ID_MAX`, both of which were prepared beforehand (see [`Preparation of Miscellaneous Information`](#preparation-of-miscellaneous-information)).